Nature in the Grasse Prealps

 The flora of dry grassland includes many bulbs, orchids and members of the lily family.
 Successive massive bloomings occur from spring to the end of summer.

 The early star-of-Bethlehem (Gagea saxatilis).
 This tiny plant from the Liliaceae family is among the first plants to flower, as early as February-March, in the karst grassy areas.
 This species has very short stems and comparatively large yellow flowers.
-The basal leaves are very narrow, while those on the stem are lanceolate and hairy.
+The basal leaves are very narrow, while those on the stem are lanceolate.
+The key feature for identification is the long hairs covering the flower stalks.
 In France, this species is mainly present in the south-east, and fully protected.
 Three other protected species of Gagea also occur in the same habitat (G. arvensis, G. pratensis, G. reverchonii).

 Burnat's star-of-Bethlehem (Gagea reverchonii).
 This species is sometimes found together with the previous one, in rocky grasslands in spring.
 It is identified by its rather broad leaves, and its small flowers with a reddish color of the outer parts.
+The flowers stalks are hairless.
 Gagea reverchonii is found mainly in the south-east of France.
-It is fully protected.

 Burnat's star-of-Bethlehem (Gagea reverchonii).

 The yellow star-of-Bethlehem (Gagea pratensis).
-This third species of Gagea is often found in mixed populations with the previous one.
-It has long and narrow leaves, and larger flowers with green-tinted outer parts.
+This third species of Gagea is sometimes found in mixed populations with the previous one.
+It has long and narrow leaves, and larger flowers (2 cm in diameter) with green-tinted outer parts.
 It occurs in Europe, but is becoming rare in mainy areas due to habitat loss.
 In France, it is fully protected.

 The yellow star-of-Bethlehem (Gagea pratensis).

 The hairy star-of-Bethlehem (Gagea villosa).
-This species has hairy flowers and stems as Gagea saxatilis, but these hairs are short and dense.
+This species has hairy flower stalks as Gagea saxatilis, but these hairs are short and dense.
 Gagea villosa is found in fields, wineyards and calcareous grasslands.
 Occuring in France in the eastern half, it is fully protected.

 Dauphiné's fritillary (Fritillaria tubiformis subsp. tubiformis).
 This species, less rare than the previous one, is identified by its large greyish-pink flowers.
 Its is an endemic from the southern Alps, and flowers in May-June in rocky meadows above 3000 ft.